 Public bicycle-sharing systems make bicycles available for short-term rental.
 Bicycles are kept in stations throughout the community and can be borrowed for one-way or round trips.
 Bicycle-sharing systems can provide a convenient and efficient means of improving travel options in an urban area and are growing in popularity.
-The municipality has plans to complete a bicycle-share system feasibility evaluation by 2019 (see section 3.1 Active Transportation).
+The municipality has plans to complete a bicycle-share system feasibility evaluation in 2020, once the core bikeway network has been implemented (see section 3.1 Active Transportation).
 Key issues relevant to the potential implementation of bicycle-sharing in Halifax include:

 - " Bicycle-sharing systems have a significant capital cost, including the bicycles themselves as well as the stations. - " Bicycle-sharing systems require considerable physical space. - For bicycle-sharing systems to be useful, station coverage is essential.
-Stations should be abundant and placed in convenient locations. - " A connected network of quality bicycle infrastructure is important to attract users. - " Bicycle-sharing typically has a poor rate of use in municipalities where bicycle helmets are mandatory, as is the case in the Halifax region.
+Stations should be abundant and placed in convenient locations. - A connected network of quality bicycle infrastructure is important to attract users. - Bicycle-sharing typically has a poor rate of use in municipalities where bicycle helmets are mandatory, as is the case in the Halifax region.